 There’s no better feeling in video games than watching as your constant button-mashing gets converted into chains of overpowered attacks on-screen.
-Whether it’s juggling enemies with Dante’s iconic Ebony and Ivory pistols or ripping foes to shreds with Kratos’ Blades of Chaos, it’s easy not to love how stylish and satisfying hack and slash games can be.
+Whether it’s juggling enemies with Dante’s iconic Ebony and Ivory pistols or ripping foes to shreds with Kratos’ Blades of Chaos, it’s easy to love these stylish and satisfying hack and slash games.

 Developer: Team Ninja – Platform: PS4

 This year saw the release of a follow-up to Team Ninja’s samurai RPG Nioh.
 This commercial success is often regarded as one of the best PlayStation exclusives of its generation.
 Nioh 2 leans even further into the ‘tough-but-fair’ Dark Souls inspired combat typical of the first game, while ditching its protagonist in favor of customizable characters.

 Set during the late 1500s in the Sengoku Era in Japan, Nioh 2 serves as a precursor to the events of the original game and sees you taking on the role of Hide, a half-spirit, half-samurai being.
 This time, there’s an even wider selection of traditional Japanese weapons to wield, including odachi, kusarigama, and even dual katanas.

 They all fall into different playstyle categories and have their quirks, but they’re all very effective at ripping into enemies, human and non-human alike.
 In addition to a massive 50-hour story campaign, Nioh 2 features a new online co-op mode where up to three players can fight side by side as they try to take down suped-up yokai bosses.

 Skul: The Hero Slayer

 It’s becoming increasingly difficult to keep track of all the 2D rogue-like platformer games that have recently come out.
 However, if we had to recommend one, it would be Skul: The Hero Slayer, which has a lot in common with Hollow Knight in terms of atmosphere.